Notifiable occupational respiratory diseases

 Accessing information

-Queensland Health supports your right to see or amend the personal information (including your health information) we hold about you.
+Queensland Health supports your right to see or amend the personal information (including your health information) we hold about you in the historical dust lung disease register.
 Find out how to make a right to information request to access or amend your health records and personal information.

 Health screening and monitoring by other agencies